ningacoding/klazify/readme.md

 ## Examples

-You can see all the examples in live, by running the next repository example:
+You can see the source code how the components were build and all the examples in live, in the next repository example:

 https://github.com/ningacoding/klazify-examples